 It’s been a few months since my last Stitch Fix post and that’s mostly due to my own procrastination and a little to do with all of the holidays and stuff too.

 *This post contains affiliate links which help me keep my blog up and running.
 You can check out my disclosure policy for more details.

-If you’re unfamiliar with Stitch Fix, let me fill you in!
 If you love getting new clothes but have no time to shop, or just love the idea of getting personal-stylist-selected clothes and accessories sent right to your door; you need to sign up!
-All you have to do is answer a few questions about your sizing and style preferences to create your own online style profile.
-Then you can arrange for your first fix to be delivered whenever and however often you’d like.
+All you have to do is answer a few questions about your sizing and style preferences to create your own style profile.
+Then you arrange for your fixes to be delivered whenever and however often you’d like.
 For a $20 styling fee, you will be matched with a personal stylist who will review your fashion preferences and hand-select 5 items just for you.
 The clothes are shipped direct to your door for free so you can try them on in your own home, at your own convenience.
 Then you simply keep the items you love, check out online, and return the items you don’t love in the pre-paid shipping envelope that is included in your package.

 The best part is that you automatically have a $20 credit (from your styling fee) when you decide to keep any of your pieces and if you choose to keep every item in your fix, you automatically save 25% on your entire purchase!
 I choose to get my fixes once a month but you can also receive one every 2-3 weeks, every other month or every 3 months.
 And you can change or reschedule at any time too.

-If you’re not already a Stitch Fix customer, I would really appreciate it if you considered signing up with my referral link because I do receive a small credit whenever someone chooses to sign up using my link.
+If you’re not already a Stitch Fix customer, I would really appreciate it if you would consider signing up with my referral link because I receive a small credit towards my future fixes whenever someone chooses to sign up using my link.